 As a rule of thumb, I’d say try to find all-purpose flour that costs less than $0.10 an ounce and bread flour for less than $0.15 an ounce.

 Whenever possible, buy flour as part of a bulk sale to get an even lower price.
-Then buy a bag of vital wheat gluten to have on hand so you can swap between bread flour or all-purpose depending on what’s available.
+Then buy a bag of vital wheat gluten to have on hand so you can turn all-purpose flour into bread flour whenever it’s convenient.

 I know pandemics tend to make flour more difficult to find at times, so just keep an eye out for good deals whenever you can find them and then stock up.